mksipe/Shell-Script-Lib/README.md

 The System Information file gives out information about your system. (duh) Keep it in a secured location on your file system.
 The scripts can now alter information on a system.
 So be aware of this.

-## Outside Resources

-Shell-Script-Lib Uses outside resources to help improve its quality.
-It uses the LinuxAV-Light repository to help configure antivirus programs on the system as well as the Linux-tor-incog repository to help make your system use more secure ways to browse the internet and to remain anonymous.

-### Additional Source Credit

->Other Software Repositories

-Thank you @maldevel for allowing a portion of your shell software to be used in my program.
-(Origional Source: https://github.com/maldevel/blue-team)

-Thank you @Blizzo for allowing a portion of your shell and configuration software to be used in this program.
-(Origional Source: https://github.com/Blizzo/tools)

-Thank you @i80and for allowing your perl repository software to be used in this program.
-(Origional Source: https://github.com/i80and/ubuntu-linux-grsecurity)